 Sherwood Wealth Management is a Colorado registered investment adviser (RIA) firm that was founded in 2014.
 We've evolved over the years, but still maintain an unwavering commitment to the financial success of our clients.

 Welcome!
 Thank you for your interest in Sherwood Wealth Management.
-We take pride in providing a select group of clients with financial peace of mind in an environment that ensures their interests come first.
+We take pride in providing a select group of clients with financial peace of mind.

 You won’t find any commission-driven salespeople posing as personal finance experts here.
 Instead, we provide objective, personalized, and comprehensive financial advice backed by over 15 years of study and practice in the field of wealth management.

 If you’re looking for an independent firm with big city expertise and small town values, you’re in the right place.
 To see if we’re a good fit, I encourage you to explore our services and schedule a free introductory phone call.
 I look forward to hearing from you! -Brian

 Prior to founding Sherwood Wealth Management, I advised clients at a multi-billion-dollar asset management firm in the San Francisco Bay Area and a boutique wealth management firm in Boulder, Colorado.
 Before pursuing my passion for personal finance, I served as a pilot and engineer in the United States Air Force.

-Today, I live outside of Aspen, Colorado with my wife and our three children.
-When I’m not working with clients, you can usually find me hiking or skiing through the forests that surround our picturesque Roaring Fork Valley.
+Today, I live in Aspen, Colorado with my wife and our three children.
+When I’m not working with clients, you can usually find me hiking, biking, or skiing through the forests that surround the picturesque Roaring Fork Valley.

 As an independent registered investment adviser (RIA) firm, Sherwood Wealth Management is proud to offer clients a choice of custodians for their assets: